 One of the most effective ways to boost leads and sales is by creating a landing page, a single web page that is used to promote an offering and generate conversions.
 You may have come across these types of pages before, but it’s a whole other ball game to design one yourself.

-In this article, we’ll provide you with guidance for designing landing pages - starting with this landing page builder that you can use to create one of your own.
+In this article, we’ll provide you with guidance and inspiration for designing landing pages - starting with this landing page builder that you can use to create one of your own.
 You’ll also find a list of landing page design examples and tips to guide you through the creation process.
 Armed with these tools, you’ll be able to choose the right type of landing page for your purpose, and then build an attractive, high-converting landing page within minutes.

 Ready to design a landing page of your own?
 Get started with Wix today.

 Take a look at these landing page examples for inspiration and to learn how to make your page stand out.
 If there’s an idea below that you love, clicking on the link will take you directly to a free landing page template that you can customize yourself.